Class of 2018

 Analyssa Tallas is from Los Angeles, California.
 She graduated from Stanislaus State

-Phi, and an active member of her sorority, Phi Mu.
+an active member of her sorority, Phi Mu.
 As an undergraduate, Analyssa volunteered

 at Jessica’s House, where she facilitated grief support groups for families affected